Posture Exercises for Upper and Lower Back

 2. Working Phase

+It is also considered one of the best upper back exercises.
 The exercise activates the flexor muscles and improves the mobility of the spine.
 If you have spinal disc problems, be extra cautious when doing this exercise!

 Never try to twist your body further than it will go easily.